ayitinya/school-landing-page/README.md

 # Nuxt 3 Minimal Starter

-This is a work in progress.
+This is a work in progress

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.